Skip to content

 Repository files navigation

-A Compi RNA-Seq pipeline to perform differential expression using DElite.
+A Compi RNA-Seq pipeline to perform differential expression using DElite and enrichment analysis using RCPA and pathfindR.

 A Docker image is available for this pipeline in this Docker Hub repository.
-In order to run the pipeline locally, have a look at the required dependencies.
+To run the pipeline locally, see the required dependencies.

 Using the Compi RNA-Seq pipeline image in Linux